Information

 For Amsterdam, the train is the most convenient way of transport.

-GETTING AROUND AMSTERDAM
+AROUND AMSTERDAM

 Amsterdam has a very good public transport system, with trams, buses, a